apache/lucy-clownfish/runtime/core/Clownfish/Docs/ClassIntro.md

 ## Creating objects

-A Clownfish object is a pointer to an opaque struct.
+A Clownfish object is an opaque struct referenced by pointer.

 Most classes come with one or more constructors.
 On the C level, a constructor is simply an "inert" function of a class that returns a